BrightSky-OSSDO/Stellar-Mesh/README.md

 - Making a HTTP request to the files directly from this repository, and parsing the JSON files
 - Downloading the repository to your local file system, placing them in your project's folder, and parsing the JSON files

-It's recommended to download the repository to your local file system, especially if you're developing a software that can be used offline.
-But if you don't care about offline use, you can feel free to just make a HTTP request to the repository instead.
+It's recommended to download the repository to your local file system and include it in your program's executable, especially if your program is intended for offline use.
+But if you don't care about offline use, you can feel free to just make a HTTP request to this repository instead.

 And, as mentioned earlier, the programming language you're using in your software project must be able to parse JSON, and if it doesn't have a built-in JSON parser you will need to write a custom one yourself (or download and use a premade JSON library if one exists).